pinkkila/linux-palvelimet/README.md

-# Linux Course Homework Reports
+# Linux Palvelimet (Linux Servers) Homework Reports (in Finnish)

-Homework reports for [Linux palvelimet course](https://terokarvinen.com/linux-palvelimet/) taught by Tero Karvinen.
+Homework reports for [Linux Palvelimet course](https://terokarvinen.com/linux-palvelimet/) taught by Tero Karvinen.
 In this course, I gained hands-on experience setting up and securing Linux-based services.

 **In this course:**